 Jessica Kim is the Mobile Maternity Project Assistant at CRHR.
 She completed her Bachelor of Science in Health Sciences at Simon Fraser University with concentration in population and quantitative health sciences.
 Her particular research interests lie in rural health services, Indigenous health and patient-centered care.
 Previously, she was employed as a research assistant at the SFU Centre for Research on Early Child Health and Education.
 Jessica has extensive volunteer leadership experience with non-profit organizations in BC, including the one she has founded.
 Outside of work, she loves to play cello and travel with her family.

 Evonne Tran is an undergraduate at the University of British Columbia.
-She is currently completing her Bsc in Global Resource Systems with a specialization in Global Health and Nutrition.
-Her passions in her field include food nutrition, food security and sustainability in agriculture and urban planning.
-She works as a media assistant at CRHR where her roles include facilitating knowledge translation and media engagement.
-Her interests in CRHR is to understand rural health services in Canada, potential barriers to access, and its accessibility within a rural community.
-Evonne’s hobbies include dance, travelling, and blogging.
+She is currently completing her Bsc in Global Resource Systems specializing in Global Health and Nutrition.
+She works as a Media Assistant at CRHR where responsibilities include creating visuals such as infographics, branding, and media engagement.
+She has spent time abroad in Indonesia doing research on technological adoption of rice strains for smallholder rice farmers and done community development work in Vietnam.
+Some of Evonne’s hobbies include dance, travelling, and blogging.

 Tamara Wojciechowska is a videographer and graduate exchange student from Poland.
 Her passion for telling compelling stories through film brought her to CRHR in September 2016 to lead the production of a documentary project, which she believes will help reveal the human elements in the health system.
 She brings her experience in the media industry, including radio journalism, videographer at a creative agency, and manager for audiovisual projects.
 She is passionate about the world’s diversity of cultures and tries to combine her professional work with her interest in travelling.
 She can speak four and a half languages, has lived in six countries, and looks forward to more!